Iterators

 Creating an iterator is as simple as creating a CxIterator struct and setting the fields in a meaningful way.
 The UCX collections provide various functions to create such iterators.

-If the predefined fields are insufficient (or introduce too much bloat) for your use case, you can alternatively create your own iterator structure and place the CX_ITERATOR_BASE macro as first member of that structure.
+If the predefined fields are not enough (or introduce too much bloat) for your use case, you can alternatively create your own iterator structure and place the CX_ITERATOR_BASE macro as first member of that structure.

 Creating an Iterator